Alfatist/JavaScript-Learning/readme.md

 Model

 Next steps:
-Do many exercises in JS; Never stop to study.
+Do many exercises in JS; go to some framework.